RiaanZoetmulder/Programmeerproject/README.md

 Programmeerproject
 ==================
-Project naam: OurStreet
+Project name: OurStreet

-Lead Developer: CEO CFO CTO President Koning Riaan Zoetmulder
+Lead Developer: Riaan Zoetmulder

+"all right reserved"

+all materials contained in this repository are owned by Riaan Zoetmulder.